Elephant Bush: Grow and Care for Portulacaria Afra

 Size and Growth: Elephant Bush Potential

-Portulacaria afra plant prefers growing in dry, rocky slopes and outcrops.
+Elephant bush mammoth prefers growing on dry, rocky slopes and outcrops.

 The woody reddish-brown stems grow upward, reaching up to 8′ to 15′ feet tall.

-However, it is most likely to remain a smaller plant growing only a few feet tall.
+However, it will most likely remain a smaller plant growing only a few feet tall.

 This plant is hardy to grow in USDA zones 9-11.

-Subtle Beauty of Elephant Bush Succulent Flowers and Fragrance
+Subtle Beauty of lilliput plant Succulent Flowers and Fragrance

 The elephant bush succulent is characterized by its reddish stems sprouting with small, glossy green leaves.